erland/erlandplugins/SQLPlayList/trunk/README.txt

 The SQLPlayList sql file for a playlist must have the following syntax:
 - First row: The name of the playlist (This text will be shown for the playlist in the Squeezebox menu for SQLPlayList plugin).
              This first row can also as the examples begin with: -- PlaylistName:
+- Groups row: The groups where the playlist should be in the navigation tree in the DynamicPlayList plugin.
+For example the following will put the playlist both below "Albums/Pop" and "Good playlists":
+              -- PlaylistGroups: Albums/Pop,Good playlists
 - Other rows: SQL queries, all queries will be executed and those starting with SELECT must return a single "url" column and the tracks returned in all SELECT statements will be part of the playlist.